r-c-f/foot/README.md

 Please report bugs to https://codeberg.org/dnkl/foot/issues

+Before you open a new issue, please search existing bug reports, both open **and** closed ones.
+Chances are someone else has already reported the same issue.

 The report should contain the following:

-- Search existing bug reports, both open **and** closed ones.
-Chances are someone else has already reported the same issue.
 - Foot version (`foot --version`).
 - Log output from foot (start foot from another terminal).
 - Which Wayland compositor (and version) you are running.